Alfa Romeo Tonale: Overview

-According to Alfa Romeo, the Tonale was designed to offer more driving engagement than the class average by using a very quick steering rack (2.3 turns lock to lock).
+According to Alfa Romeo, the Tonale was designed to offer more driving engagement than the class average by using a very quick steering rack (2.3 turns lock-to-lock).
 It also features torque vectoring by braking, frequency-selective dampers as standard, and adaptive items and four-piston brakes on the range-topping Veloce.

 Powertrain

-One of the powertrain options is a newly developed Alfa Romeo-exclusive 160 hp 1.5-liter petrol engine with a variable-geometry turbocharger (VGT) and 48 V hybrid system, paired with a 7-speed TCT dual-clutch transmission and a 48 V 15 kW and 55 Nm P2 electric motor (135 Nm with a 2.5:1 transmission ratio).
+One of the powertrain options is a newly developed Alfa Romeo-exclusive 160 hp 1.5-litre petrol engine with a variable-geometry turbocharger (VGT) and 48 V hybrid system, paired with a 7-speed TCT dual-clutch transmission and a 48 V 15 kW and 55 Nm P2 electric motor (135 Nm with a 2.5:1 transmission ratio).
 It can propel the wheels even when the internal combustion engine is turned off.
-The Tonale is claimed to be capable of 0-100 km/h in 8.8 seconds and a maximum speed of over 130 mph.
+The hybrid Tonale is claimed to be capable of 0-100 km/h in 8.8 seconds and a maximum speed of over 130 mph.
 The engine comes with a compression ratio of 12.5:1, a new cylinder head with a compact combustion chamber, dual variable valve timing, and "high-tumble" intake ducts.

 A 48 V lithium-ion battery with a 0.8 kWh capacity is used.
 The capacity is more than twice that of batteries commonly used on belt-driven starter-generator (BSG) hybrid systems, while providing an output of up to 22 kW.
 The battery has a volume of about 11 litres and does not affect the size of the boot, as it is installed under the central tunnel between the front seats.
+The boot size is, however, smaller than the petrol only models with no space for a spare tire.
 The dual voltage system with a DC/DC converter from 48 to 12 volts manages the interface with the electrical architecture of the vehicle.

 Markets

 Europe

-The Alfa Romeo Tonale debuted to the press in Europe by taking to the roads at Tempio Voltiano around Lake Como, where Alessandro Volta invented one of the first batteries.